 It’s ready when the consistency is just thick enough to coat the back of a spoon.

-Pour the hot mixture into the blender over the chocolate.
+Pour the hot mixture into the blender over the chocolate along with the vanilla extract.
 Blend until smooth.

 Divide the chocolate mixture between the ramekins.
 After you’re done pouring, carefully glide your fingers along the sides of the blender, scooping up every last drop of chocolate, and then lick your fingers.